-- X-rays

-- Radiation (radium and isotope) therapy including technician materials and supplies

-- Surgical supplies, such as dressings

-- Splints, casts and other devices used to reduce fractures and dislocations

-- Laboratory tests

-- Blood coverage for storage and administration begins with the first pint of blood that you need.

-- Other outpatient diagnostic tests
+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
+All other components of blood are also covered beginning with the first pint used. - Other outpatient diagnostic tests